- This story is regularly updated for relevance. Last updated: June 1, 2021

 And if colds are still spreading through person-to-person contact, then so too can COVID-19 (and if you’ve had the COVID vaccine and you still catch the coronavirus, it might like you have a bit of a cold).
 It’s led others to wonder if masking will continue to be more of a long-term trend so people can avoid getting colds more often.

-As we head into the long winter with new variants of the virus spreading, this is only an added reason for people to not let their guard down and to continue to keep up due diligence with pandemic restricting measures.
+As spring emerges and new variants of the virus spreading to all 50 states—and with countries like India still badly struggling against the coronavirus—this is only an added reason for people to not let their guard down and to continue to keep up due diligence with pandemic restricting measures.